-The purpose of this component of the course is to introduce students to the concepts, theories and techniques on which strategic management is based and to explore their applications in a wide range of settings.
-The design and implementation issues are central throughout the course.
-The topics covered include an introduction to corporate strategy, strategic management in practice, strategic analysis, resource competence and strategic capability, stakeholder expectations and organisational purposes, bases of strategic choices and options, strategy evaluation and selection, managing the market space, organisational structure and design, resource allocation and control and managing strategic change.
+This course covers the concepts, theories and techniques on which strategic management in the business sectors is based and explores their application in a wide range of business settings.
+The design and implementation of strategic planning systems are central issues throughout the course.
+Topics covered include an introduction to corporate strategy, strategic management in practice, strategic analysis, resource competencies and strategic capability, stakeholder expectations and organisational purposes, bases of strategic choices and options, strategy evaluation and selection, organisation structure and design, resource allocation and control, managing strategic change, corporate values and ethical choices.